cekit/cekit/docs/test.rst

 **Tags**

 Concreate selects which tests to run via the *tags* mechanism.
-Here are three ways that tags could be used for managing tests across a set of related images:
+Here are several examples of ways ways that tags could be used for managing tests across a set of related images:

 1. `Product tags`